danpetrow/alphaDjango/README.md

 	class Stock(models.Model):
     	symbol = models.CharField(max_length=12)

-	# If you are familar with SQL what we are doing here is creating a table called stock which has a column called symbol where we will store some data
+ If you are familar with SQL what we have done here is created a table called stock which has a column called symbol where we will store some data.

     def __str__(self):
         return self.symbol